prBlack/prBlack/README.md

 - My IT work experience over 20 years.
 - 👀 I’m interested in programming, because I want to migrate on remote working mode.
 - 🌱 I’m currently learning C++, Python and some little PHP.
-- 💞️ I’m looking to collaborate on programming controller and server backend development/
+- 💞️ I’m looking to collaborate on programming logical controller and server backend development.
 - 📫 You may contact me by email: vlad.v.master@gmail.com

 <!---